NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

    * - ``hot_water_distribution_standard_piping_length``
      - false
      - ft
-     - Double
+     - String
      - auto
      - If the distribution system is Standard, the length of the piping.
-If not provided, the OS-HPXML default (see `Standard <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#standard>`_) is used.
+If auto or not provided, the OS-HPXML default (see `Standard <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#standard>`_) is used.
    * - ``hot_water_distribution_recirc_control_type``
      - false
      -